PudgyPoppins/caps/README.md

 * 10/12 Calendar subscribe and unsubscribe now works entirely (or should work, at least).
 Also did some minor fixing up with calendar properties.
 * 10/14 Added a few fields and a property to Attendee.
 Created an unattend view.
 Automatically email users whenever they sign up for an event.
 Added an email template for use in confirming sign ups.
 Created a management tool to automatically send emails to people who have volunteering things happening soon.
 Created a command for a cronjob (that I have commented out on the management tool since Arch Linux) to do this.
 * 10/20 Completed the nonprofit rep form, everything's working, EXCEPT for image uploads :(.
 This is NOT a pog champ moment >:(.
 It also automatically send admin emails when users apply, and gives users emails if they get accepted.
 Admins can approve applicants on the admin page.
 * 10/21 Got images to work!
 This is true for both nonprofits, networks, and applicants.
 Epic gamer moment!
+Listed representing nonprofits on user's profile page.
+Simplified profile page context variables with reverse relationships.
+Added more detail on the nonprofit_rep template.
+Stopped user from applying if they're already representing the nonprofit.
+Set the home page for nonprofit reps to their nonprofit.
+Added nonprofit success messages.
+Added a regex phone validator
+* 10/28 Added locked boolean to nonprofits.
+Added a system for nonprofit reps to lock their nonprofits from user-edits and user-created calendar events, and unlock them.

 TODO:
 	* event create view